-This post includes affiliate links.
+This post contains affiliate links, and I will be compensated if you make a purchase after clicking on my links.
 For more information, please see my disclosures.

-Gather Your Succulent Supplies
+Faux Succulent Arrangement Supplies

-I used Tacky Glue to adhere my moss, but you can use the adhesive of your choice.
-Simply follow the steps below.
+I used Tacky Glue to adhere to my moss, but you can use the adhesive of your choice.

 The finished piece will look something like this, depending on the succulents and planter you choose…